novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 "Is it true?"

-"Ah, so that's why Son Jung-ui came?"
+"Ah, so that's why Son Jung-yi came?"

 "When?
 How?"